Annual London Events BSFA

 British SF Association (BSFA) Open Meetings take place on the fourth Wednesday of the month (subject to change or cancellation if this clashes with other events or public holidays – by default there's no December meeting).
 Meetings nominally begin at 7pm, with fans likely to be present from 5pm onward.
 Non-BSFA members are welcome; there is no admission fee.
 Speakers are announced on the BSFA site and/or BSFA News Weblog, and published – when announcement timing permits – in the current Ansible.

 BSFA Venue.
-From September 2012 until further notice, the meetings are in at The Argyle (Cellar Bar), 1 Greville Street (off Leather Lane), London, EC1N 8PQ.
+From August 2013 until further notice, the meetings are in at The Artillery Arms, 102 Bunhill Row, London, EC1Y 8ND.
 Pub details here.
-The current organizer and speaker-to-pub is Tony Keen.
+The current organizer and speaker-to-pub is Audrey Taylor.

 Forthcoming BSFA meetings: Guest – Interviewer if known

-British Fantasy Society Open Meetings are held every few months – see their website for the latest information (check frequently since announcements may be at short notice).
+British Fantasy Society Open Meetings are held every few months – see their website for the latest information (check frequently since announcements are often at short notice).
 All are welcome.
 These meetings run from 6pm (for an official 7:30pm start time).
 Locations vary.
 A popular recent choice is The Mug House, under London Bridge.

 Forthcoming BFS London meetings